lauradubach/AZ-900/Sites/Azure storage services.md

   - Cold: Rarely accessed (stored for at least 90 days).
   - Archive: Long-term storage with flexible latency (stored for at least 180 days).

-### Azure Files
+## Azure Files

-- Overview*: Fully managed file shares using SMB or NFS protocols.
+- Overview: Fully managed file shares using SMB or NFS protocols.
 - Key Benefits:
   - Shared access compatible with various operating systems.
   - Fully managed, eliminating the need for hardware or OS maintenance.